 We take pride that Cardiff educates UK and International students from all backgrounds.
 We offer a rounded academic student experience both socially and academically, with the opportunity to pursue a wide range of activities.
 The overarching objective of postgraduate research training employed within the School is to equip students with a level of competence, comprehension and understanding of the theoretical and methodological underpinnings of their research so as to allow them to compete as international calibre researchers in the future.

-You should normally have a 2:1 degree or above or an equivalent qualification.
+2:1 in any undergraduate degree or equivalent, related to Psychology or Social Sciences.
 Alternatively, you may be considered for admission if you are able to demonstrate that you have held, for a minimum period of two years, a position of responsibility relevant to the programme, or, in exceptional circumstances, be able to demonstrate equivalent skills that are sufficient to meet the demands of the programme.

-Where English is not your first language, we require an IELTS score of 6:5 or above (or an equivalent English qualification).
+Where English is not your first language, we require a minimum IELTS score of 6:5 overall,(to include 6.5 in writing and 5.5 in all other sub-scores) or an equivalent English qualification.

 In addition to the standard application, you will be asked to produce an initial outline description of your intended research topic which will form the basis for assessing the application, together with the completed application form and references.
 The research proposal will also be the means by which you are paired with potential supervisors.
 It is strongly advised that you contact potential supervisors in advance.